eddbase/db-imputation/README.md

 ### Single table

 Contains the imputation experiments over a single table.
 For each dataset, the scripts available are **MICE_partitioned** for the optimized version, **MICE_baseline** for the baseline version.
-The folder *other systems* contains the Madlib and SystemDS versions.
+The folder *other systems* contains the Madlib, SystemDS and Mindsdb scripts.

 #### SystemDS

-Use *dataset\_denormalized.py* to generate the dataset, setting *SYSTEMDS* to true.
+To run the imputation with SystemDS, use *dataset\_denormalized.py* to generate the dataset with `SYSTEMDS = true`.
+It generates two files: a dataset and file containing a sequence of boolean values indicating if a column contains numerical or categorical values.

 Edit lines 3 and 4 of `single_table/other systems/systemds.dml` with the number of rows and columns in the dataset (60552738, 34 for flight, 84055817, 44 for retailer, ...).
-Then run it with:
+Then run the script with:

 `bin/systemds systemds.dml -nvargs X=input_data.csv TYPES=cat_numerical.csv`